An investigation of the non-trivial zeros of the Riemann zeta function: Abstract

 \section{Abstract}

-The zeros of the Riemann zeta function outside the critical strip are the trivial zeros.
-While many zeros of the Riemann zeta function are located on the critical line $\Re(s)=1/2$, the non-existence of zeros in the remaining part of the critical strip $\Re(s) \in \, ]0,1[$ remains to be proven.
-The approach undertaken in the present manuscript is based on the Dirichlet convolution, which leads to the equation $\eta(s)= \kappa(s) \eta(2 s)$ where $\eta$ is the Dirichlet eta function and $\Re(s) > 1/2$.
-It is then sufficient to observe there are no zeros at the right of the domain i.e. $\Re(s) >1$ to say there are no zeros in the strip $\Re(s) \in \, ]\frac{1}{2}, 1[$ as $\kappa(s) \neq 0$, $\forall s$ s.t. $\Re(s) > 1/2$.
+While many zeros of the Riemann zeta function are located on the critical line $\Re(s)=1/2$, the non-existence of zeros in the remaining part of the critical strip $\Re(s) \in \, ]0, 1[$ is the main scope to be proven for the Riemann hypothesis.
+The Riemann zeta functional leads to a relation between the zeros on either sides of the critical line.
+Given $s$ a complex number and $\bar{s}$ its complex conjugate, if $s$ is a zero of the Riemann zeta function in the critical strip $\Re(s) \in \, ]0, 1[$, then $\zeta(s) = \zeta(1-\bar{s})$, as a key proposition to prove the Riemann hypothesis.